dima-brook/w3f_application/elrond_bridge.md

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.
   Relay validators are very thin.
 They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain with the attached bridge pallet.

-  In the Alpha version of the bridge the validators are centralized, meaning our team completely controlls all the validators.
+  In the Alpha version of the bridge the validators are centralized, meaning our team completely controls all the validators.

   Since version B of the bridge we will implement a decentralized setting.

-  Since both Substrate parachain and Elrond finalize blocks every 6 seconds we cannot use the PoW model, which, alongside with unjustifyably heavy computation, requires significant time.
+  Since both Substrate parachain and Elrond finalize blocks every 6 seconds we cannot use the PoW model, which, alongside unjustifiably heavy computation, requires significant time.
 Hence, we're left with the other models, such as:

 **Proof-of-Stake (PoS)**
 Principle: the network trusts the validator, who puts his own resources as a pledge for the ability to create blocks: the larger the share, the higher the probability that the network will allow the creation of a block.